 The CME program seeks to develop and provide a variety of CME activities that meet the educational needs of providers.

 These activities are identified by gaps in knowledge, competence, or performance and provide an opportunity to affect patient care.
 The CME program content areas include patient care, medical and clinical knowledge, systems-based practice, practice-based learning and improvement, interpersonal and communication skills, and professionalism.

-In alignment with the Centura Health mission to extend the healing ministry of Christ by caring for those who are ill and by nurturing the health of the people in our communities, the goal of the Centura Health Continuing Medical Education (CME) program is to promote continuous improvement in patient health care through high-quality, evidence based, educational activities for physicians and other health care professionals.
+In alignment with the CommonSpirit Health mission to extend the healing ministry of Christ by caring for those who are ill and by nurturing the health of the people in our communities, the goal of the CommonSpirit Health Continuing Medical Education (CME) program is to promote continuous improvement in patient health care through high-quality, evidence based, educational activities for physicians and other health care professionals.